-- Increasing the reach of Whānau Ora, to engage with more of the whānau most in need, in the parts of Aotearoa with the highest levels of deprivation. - Strengthening the evidence that Whānau Ora is delivering positive outcomes for whānau by collecting data in a structured, consistent way. - Greater representation from local communities in investment decisions that Commissioning Agencies make. - Developing the Navigator workforce to ensure that the front-line workforce is better supported to help whānau achieve meaningful and enduring change. - Increased capacity for identifying whānau in high-risk situations, and ability to support whānau through these times.
+- Increasing the reach of Whānau Ora, to engage with more of the whānau most in need, in the parts of Aotearoa with the highest levels of deprivation. - Strengthening the evidence that Whānau Ora is delivering positive outcomes for whānau by collecting data in a structured, consistent way. - Data driven investment planning with an introduction of Investment Boards to better ensure localised input is driving investment decisions - Developing the Navigator workforce to ensure that the front-line workforce is better supported to help whānau achieve meaningful and enduring change. - Increased capacity for identifying whānau in high-risk situations, and ability to support whānau through these times.